Sum Rate optimization for RIS-Aided RSMA system with Movable Antenna: Introduction

 \section{Introduction}

-The concept and basic framework of movable antenna (MA) have been introduced in recent years and have been empirically shown to deliver substantial performance improvements in wireless systems\cite{zhu2023modeling}.
-Compared with conventional fixed-position antenna (FPA), MA connects each radiating element to the radio-frequency (RF) chain via a flexible coaxial cable\cite{nithya2022design}, thereby enabling the element to move within a region spanning several wavelengths.
-By adaptively repositioning the antenna elements, MA increases spatial degrees of freedom, form high-quality beams, and achieve performance comparable to that of antenna selection (AS) schemes while requiring only a limited number of active elements—thus significantly reducing cost.
-In addition, the inherent flexibility of MA allows free movement in three-dimensional (3D) space, whereas traditional FPAs are typically constrained to one-dimensional (1D) or two-dimensional (2D) layouts, leading to inferior spatial utilization.
-In recent years, a substantial body of research on MA has emerged.
+Movable antenna (MA) has recently emerged as a promising technique delivering substantial performance gains in wireless systems~\cite{zhu2023modeling}.
+By connecting each radiating element to the RF chain via a flexible coaxial cable~\cite{nithya2022design}, MA enables adaptive repositioning within a multi-wavelength region, thereby expanding spatial degrees of freedom, supporting high-quality beamforming, and reducing hardware cost relative to antenna selection (AS) schemes.
+Unlike conventional fixed-position antennas (FPAs) restricted to 1D/2D layouts, MA exploits full 3D spatial flexibility.
+These advantages have been validated across diverse scenarios.
 Demonstrated in \cite{ma2023mimo}, the deployment of movable antenna (MA) yields significant capacity gains in multiple-input multiple-output (MIMO) systems.
-The authors of \cite{yan2025movable} extend the performance enhancement of MA for MIMO systems to the case of statistical channel conditions and derive a closed-form expression for the objective function.
-Moreover, the performance enhancement of MAs in multiple access channels (MACs) was analyzed in \cite{zhu2023movable}, revealing that, compared with conventional uplink systems, the utilization of MAs at user terminals can effectively reduce the overall transmit power consumption.
-In addition to these studies, MAs have also been empirically verified to improve system performance in various other communication scenarios.
-For instance, MA can enhance the efficiency of mobile edge computing (MEC) systems\cite{cang2025movable}.
-Also, satisfactory secrecy performance can be achieved in covert communication system with the aid of MA even with a limited number of antennas\cite{liu2024movable}.
-Furthermore, the authors of \cite{wu2025movable} investigated MA-assisted reconfigurable intelligent surface–integrated sensing and communication (RIS–ISAC) systems, showing that MAs can reshape the channel characteristics and substantially improve the overall channel gain of ISAC systems.
+The authors of \cite{yan2025movable} extend the performance enhancement of MA for MIMO systems to the case of statistical channel conditions.
+Moreover, the performance enhancement of MAs in multiple access channels (MACs) was analyzed in \cite{zhu2023movable}.
+Additionally, MAs have also been empirically verified to improve system performance in various other communication scenarios, such as enhancing the efficiency of mobile edge computing (MEC) systems \cite{cang2025movable} and enabling satisfactory secrecy performance in covert communication systems \cite{liu2024movable}.